department-of-veterans-affairs/va.gov-team/products/education-data-migration/research-folder-yrt/research-plan-yrt.md

 *Questions about how to set up your research study?
 Reach out in the #research-ops Slack channel.*

 ## Background
 Briefly describe the background of your product.
-Consider:
+Consider: MAKE CHANGES HERE
 - What problem is your product trying to solve?
 - Where is your product situated on VA.gov? (ex: auth vs. unauth)
 - What is Veterans’ familiarity with this tool?
 Is this a new product or an iteration on an existing one?